WorldBrain/Memex/Readme.md

 Want to help out?
 If you are:
  - A Marketer, A Designer or Investor please Email info@worldbrain.io
- - If want to [donate click here](https://www.patreon.com/WorldBrain)! :moneybag:
+ - If you want to [donate click here](https://www.patreon.com/WorldBrain)! :moneybag:

 **If your a developer Please see [Contributing!](./docs/Contributing-Guide.md)**